KevinWUZHIYOU/StringNET/README.md

 ## Introduction
 **StringNET** is a **neural network**–based method for computing transition pathways between metastable states.
 Our approach is built on a **variational formulation** over curves in the path space and can be used to compute the **Maximum Flux Path (MFP)**, **Minimum Energy Path (MEP)**, and **Minimum Action Path (MAP)**.

-Our code is accompanied by a set of **well-organized numerical examples** that clearly demonstrate the method on various test cases, including:
+Our code is accompanied by a set of **numerical examples** that clearly demonstrate the method on various test cases, including:
 - **Double-Well and Three-Well Potentials**
 - **Alanine Dipeptide Conformational Transitions**
 - **High-Dimensional Muller Potential**